 For five layers of \ce{BaTiO3}, we find no metastable minimum for the unhappy orientation.
 For thicker layers, a local minimum that is $\SI{\sim 100}{meV/\text{f.u.}}$ higher in energy than that at +1, is found.
 Therefore, for a large enough number of \ce{BaTiO3} layers, we expect a metastable unhappy state and switchable \ce{BaTiO3} polarization albeit with a strong exchange bias.
 Note that the minimum for the unhappy orientation appears at \SI{-0.8}{} soft mode distortion, suggesting that we should expect a smaller polarization in this orientation.

-We find that superlattices with up to seven layers of \ce{BaTiO3} initialized in the unhappy orientation always reverse the orientation of the \ce{BaTiO3} polarization upon relaxation, resulting in the happy state.
+We find that superlattices with less than ten layers of \ce{BaTiO3} initialized in the unhappy orientation always reverse the orientation of the \ce{BaTiO3} polarization upon relaxation, resulting in the happy state.
 We are able to study the unhappy system, however, by fixing the middle 3 layers of \ce{BaTiO3} to $-P_\text{spont}$ and relaxing the remaining atoms.
 The resulting DOS for the superlattice with rotations (purple in Fig. \ref{fig:wt_uhp}a) shows a similar band bending to that of the unrelaxed superlattices with centrosymmetric \ce{BaTiO3} (black in Fig. \ref{fig:res_nt_hp} and \ref{fig:res_wt_hp}).
 The band bending is strong enough to shift the conduction band of the \ce{BaTiO3} below the Fermi level at the lower \ce{TiO2\text{/}SmO} interface, indicating an additional screening mechanism of electrons in the interfacial \ce{BaTiO3} layer.
 The results for \ce{SmNiO3} with disabled rotations show the same trends (Fig. \ref{fig:s_uhp_nt}) and, therefore, we restrict our discussion to superlattices with active rotations in the following.